Pratt's Bottom Lease Extension - Free Consultation

 Increase your lease and increase your Pratt's Bottom property value

-Leasehold properties in Pratt's Bottom with over 100 years unexpired on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such circumstances there is often little upside in purchasing the reversionary interest unless savings on ground rent and service charges merit it.
+Leasehold residencies in Pratt's Bottom with more than 100 years unexpired on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such circumstances there is often little to be gained by buying the freehold unless savings on ground rent and service charges merit it.

 Lender Requirement